NOVEMBER OFFERING: The Final Interrogation of Ceausescu’s Dog & Other Comedies

 RESERVE: 971.266.3787, email@example.com

-The Turn of the Screw runs Friday and Saturday night, October 13 and 14, at Blackfish Gallery, 420 NW 9th Ave in Portland.
-Shows start at 8PM and run about an hour to an hour and a half.
-Admission is $10.00.
-Reservations are strongly encouraged, and walk-ins should arrive by 7:30P.
-All reserved seats will be released to walk-ins at 7:55P sharp.
-For information and ticket reservations: 971.266.3787, or email@example.com
+Admission is $10.00, cash or check only.
+Reservations are strongly encouraged, and walk-ins should arrive by 7:30pm.
+All reserved seats will be released to walk-ins at 7:55pm sharp.
+For information and ticket reservations: 971-266-3787.

 A NOTE ABOUT TICKET PRICES